Reduced Order Modeling of Nonlinear Dynamical Systems Using Slow Manifolds: Slow Manifolds Connecting Unstable Equilibria and Stable Attractors

-where $\kappa_j$ are Floquet exponents, $p_j(t)$ are the associated Floquet eigenfunctions, and $c_j$ are constants that depend on initial conditions.
-For simplicity of exposition, the Floquet exponents from \eqref{xfloq} are assumed to be unique.
-Here, ${\rm Real}(\kappa_1)>0$ corresponds to the unstable mode and ${\rm Real}(\kappa_j)<0$ for $j \geq 2$.
+where $\kappa_j$ are the unstable Floquet exponents, $p_j(\theta)$ are the corresponding $2\pi$-periodic Floquet eigenfunctions, and $c_j$ are constants that depend on initial conditions.
+Comparing \eqref{floqsoln} and \eqref{perexp}, $g_j(\theta)$ and $p_j(\theta)$ are identical to leading order when $y$ and $\Delta x$ are small.